 Arbitration may become an important legal remedy in prolonged financial disputes.

-A well prepared case file can become extremely important during arbitration proceedings.
+A well-prepared case file can become extremely important during arbitration proceedings.

 Taking these steps protects you legally and creates a formal record that regulators can act upon.